pixelpark/puppet-ds_389/README.md

 }
 ```

-You can also declare those separately, by calling their define directly, but you will need to provide the server id of the instance as well as the root dn and password.
+To use the defined type directly, the server id of the instance as well as the root dn and password must be provided:

 ```puppet
 ds_389::plugin { 'memberof':